riplaboratory/Kanaloa/SoftwareInstallation/Ubuntu16.04/readme.md

-# Ubuntu
+# Ubuntu 16.04

 ## Background information
 [Ubuntu](https://www.ubuntu.com/) is a popular __distribution__ of a  Linux operating system for x86 systems, which is produced by Canonical.
-There are many different distributions Linux operating systems, many of which are intended for different purposes.
 One requirement for a Linux operating system is that it is "open-source"; i.e. the source code is openly available.
-As a result, all Linux operating systems are free to use and install (though it is common for the developer to ask for compensation for their work).
-An alternative operating system can be used for many different purposes, in our lab, we utilize Ubuntu to run Robot Operating System (ROS), which is officially compatible with Ubuntu.
+As a result, all Linux operating systems are free to use and install, and there are many different distributions (versions) of Linux.
+Installing a second operating system like Linux can offer extended functionality to your computer.
+In our lab, we make heavy use of Robot Operating System (ROS), which is not officially compatible with Windows, but *is* compatible with Ubuntu.

 ## Prerequisites
    1. A computer.
 If you're doing a dual-boot on a computer with a Windows environment, Windows should already be installed.

 ## Installation options
 There are three general methods of installing an alternative operating system:
   1. Clean install on a new computer.